johnwalicki/Node-RED-Tello-Control/README.md

 ___

 Enjoy!
-Give me [feedback](https://github.com/johnwalicki/Node-RED-Tello-Control/issues) if you have suggestions on how to improve this tutorial.
+Give us [feedback](https://github.com/johnwalicki/Node-RED-Tello-Control/issues) if you have suggestions on how to improve this tutorial.

 ## License